 Level 1 – sporting competition for all students in school through intra-school competition

 For many young people, sporting competition is first experienced through intra-house teams, form groups or in PE lessons.
-This level of competition will build on a school’s existing work to offer pupils a year-round programme of regular intra-school competition in a number of sports that culminate in a Sainsbury’s School Games Day.
+This level of competition will build on a school’s existing work to offer pupils a year-round programme of regular intra-school competition in a number of sports.

 Level 2 – individuals and teams are selected to represent their schools in local inter-school competitions

-Level 3 – the Hampshire School Games festival is a culmination of year-round school sport competition
+Level 3 – the Hampshire School Games is a culmination of year-round school sport competition

 Hampshire hosts a multi-sport showcase event as a culmination of the year-round inter-school competition.
 Teams and individuals competing at inter-school level will win the opportunity to compete in this event.
 Pupils succeeding at this level will be encouraged to develop their enjoyment and talent in sport through existing National Governing Bodies’ club and talent pathways.

-This years date for the 2016-17 Hampshire School Games festival in Aldershot is yet to be announced.
-For details on the 2015-16 event, visit Sport Hampshire & IOW.
+This years date for the 2019-20 Hampshire School Games in Aldershot is yet to be announced.
+For details on the 2019-20 event, visit Sport Hampshire & IOW.

 Level 4 – the School Games finals